lironui/ABCNet/README.md

 If our code is helpful to you, please cite:

 `Li, Rui, and Chenxi Duan.
-"ABCNet: Attentive Bilateral Contextual Network for Efficient Semantic Segmentation of Fine-Resolution Remote Sensing Images." arXiv preprint arXiv:2102.02531 (2021).` (will be uodated soon)
+"ABCNet: Attentive Bilateral Contextual Network for Efficient Semantic Segmentation of Fine-Resolution Remote Sensing Images." arXiv preprint arXiv:2102.02531 (2021).` (The paper has been accepted by ISPRS R&RS, the citation form will be updated soon)

 Requirements：
 -------